 The Altar Guild is a team of volunteers who are responsible for preparing the altar and worship areas for services.
 This dedicated team set up for Holy Communion, keep the areas tidy (“light housekeeping for the Lord”) and take care of altar linens.
 Women and men are welcome to join and training is provided.
 The team has a rotating weekly schedule with duties shared.
 If you enjoy quiet service, behind the scenes, this may be for you.

 Everyone enjoys a party, and we are no exception.
 This team organizes social events, such as pancake night just before Lent, a strawberry social in the spring, pasta night during the summer and a potluck lunch in early December.

 Hammer and Nails Club

-Springing from the work we did in the summer and fall of 2016 getting the floor in the Historic Church ready for fresh paint, we have evolved into a small group of men who work on small projects around the church.
-Meeting Tuesday evenings at six pm, weather permitting, we tackle jobs around the church such as scraping and painting the fence around the Historic Church.
-We sometimes get fed and sometimes get something to drink.
+These parishioners work on small projects around the church.
+Meeting Tuesday evenings at six pm, weather permitting, they tackle jobs such as scraping and painting the fence around the Historic Church.
+The work is only part of the activity; this is also an opportunity for men of our parish to enjoy fellowship over pizza and other refreshments.
 While we have been having men come out to the Hammer and Nails Club, this does not mean that women are not invited.
 There is no need for specific skills and all are welcome.

 Throughout the year women meet quarterly for themed events.The meetings include pot luck meals and guest speakers.
 Sometimes there are field trips to places of interest.